ccdxc/sw/penctl/docs/rest/penctl_update_startup-firmware_mainfwa.rst

 -------------------------------------------
- Set Startup Firmware on Naples to mainfwa
+ Set Startup Firmware on Distributed Service Card to mainfwa
 -------------------------------------------